damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 ## Customizable Project Dashboard

 We've gotten a lot of requests to make the README the default page of projects in GitLab.
-At the same time, many of our contributors hated this idea.
+At the same time, many of our contributors didn't like this idea.
 They just wanted to see what is happening, not the same README.

 We kept redesigning it, looking for a great middle ground.
-We gave up.
-The choice is yours now.
+This time, we made it look good and are giving you the choice of what to see.

 Want to see the README first?
 You can!